 Mucus Buster Chest Rub and Cough Buster Steam

-Thank goodness for essential oils and a few other ingredients.
+Thank goodness for essential oils and a few other ingredients that you can find through my affiliate partner Amazon.
 What I was able to create absolutely helped us get through some of the worst moments of whooping cough.
 We were taking other support as I mentioned but I do believe the chest rub and steam helped us tremendously.

 I want to make it clear that I am not a medical professional nor do I pretend to play one on this site.
 I am also not making any medical claims about the powers of the essential oils I used.
 I am simply sharing my experience as it relates to the two products I made, used, and had success with.
 In addition, this post is a sponsored conversation courtesy of one of my favorite lines of essential oils – GEO Essential Oils.
 All opinions are completely my own because that's how I roll.